 And you were clearly never meant to go

 It was into this toxic cauldron that Inga-Maria inexplicably sailed on that fateful Spring night in April 1988.
-Although she was not a victim of ‘the Troubles’ per se, certainly her killers benefitted from the fact that, with so many other murders to investigate, the RUC’s investigation into Inga-Maria’s case would be to a degree compromised by a shortage of manpower and resources that were it not for ‘the Troubles’, they would surely have been in a better position to give Inga-Maria’s case priority.
-So in that sense she is a victim of ‘the Troubles’, although not directly.
+Although she was not a victim of ‘the Troubles’ per se, certainly her killers benefitted from the fact that, with so many other murders to investigate, the RUC’s investigation into Inga-Maria’s case would be to a degree compromised by the vast workload they were having to contend with on a daily basis that were it not for ‘the Troubles’, they would at least have been in a better position.
+So in that sense Inga-Maria is a victim of ‘the Troubles’, although not directly.
 It also could well have had an effect on the thinking patterns of the perpetrators, who may have felt they could slip under the radar in the course of carrying out such crimes as those inflicted on Inga-Maria, and would stand a better chance of getting away with it.

-The following passage I am quoting verbatim from the chapter on Inga-Maria’s case in Barry Cummins’ The Cold Case Files, for I feel it warrants printing in full.
+The following passage I am quoting verbatim from the chapter on Inga-Maria’s case in Barry Cummins’ The Cold Case Files, for I feel it warrants printing in full, in an effort to show the context of the environment Inga-Maria arrived into on the night she arrived in Northern Ireland.
 The book is an invaluable resource on Inga-Maria’s case and six unsolved murders in the Republic of Ireland, and I recommend it:

 In the year that Inga-Maria Hauser was murdered, 106 people lost their lives as a result of ‘the Troubles’.
 1988 was one of the most violent years in Northern Ireland and it was a year that also saw Troubles-related deaths in the Republic of Ireland, Gibraltar, Holland, Belgium and England.
 However, 95 of the 106 deaths that year due to ‘the Troubles’ occurred in Northern Ireland.
 On the very day that Inga-Maria Hauser arrived in Larne on the ferry from Scotland, an IRA bomb had exploded under a car in Co.
 Fermanagh close to the Cavan border.
 A 51 year-old father of five who was a part-time member of the Ulster Defence Regiment was killed.
 Less than a week after Inga’s body was found in Ballypatrick Forest, the IRA killed two more people.
 A 23 year-old man was shot dead as he collected dustbins in Co.
 Tyrone on the 26th of April.
 The father of one was also a part-time member of the UDR.
 On the same day a 20 year-old British soldier was killed in an IRA booby-trap bomb while he was on patrol in Co.
 Tyrone.
 The previous month had been one of the most violent and bizarre in the history of ‘the Troubles’.
 On 6th March the SAS shot dead three IRA members in Gibraltar.
 Their funerals were being held on March 16th at Milltown Cemetery when a UFF man opened fire during the funeral ceremony and killed three men, one of whom was an IRA member.
 His funeral was being held three days later when two British soldiers in plainclothes drove into the cortege in West Belfast.
 The car was surrounded and the two men were pulled from the vehicle and beaten savagely before being shot dead.
 The moments leading up to the deaths of the two soldiers had been captured by television crews who were filming the funeral of the IRA member.
 The harrowing scenes were broadcast on television screens around the world and Northern Ireland was at one of its lowest of many low ebbs.
 It was into this environment that Inga-Maria chose to visit Ireland.
 The 18-year old German was not deterred by news reports of violence, shootings, bombings, maimings and murder…